silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 [^818]: Bonanno, G. A. (2004).
 Loss, trauma, and human resilience: Have we underestimated the human capacity to thrive after extremely aversive events? *American Psychologist, 59*(1), 20–28.
 [DOI: 10.1037/0003-066X.59.1.20](https://doi.org/10.1037/0003-066X.59.1.20)

 [^1000]: Psychology Board of Australia.
-(2025). *Professional competencies for psychologists*.
-Australian Health Practitioner Regulation Agency. [https://www.psychologyboard.gov.au](https://www.psychologyboard.gov.au)
+(2024). *Professional competencies for psychologists*.
+Australian Health Practitioner Regulation Agency. <https://www.psychologyboard.gov.au/Standards-and-Guidelines/Professional-practice-standards/Professional-competencies-for-psychology.aspx> - released 7 August 2024, in effect from 1 December 2025.
+Regulatory standards rather than a peer-reviewed source, cited for what they require.

-[^1001]: Fidock, E. (2025, June 17). *A step forward: Neurodiversity-affirming practice soon to be a requirement for all psychologists in Australia*.
-The Neuro Nurture Collective. [https://www.theneuronurturecollective.com](https://www.theneuronurturecollective.com)
+[^1001]: Psychology Board of Australia.
+(2024, August 7). *Professional competencies for psychologists released* [News release].
+Australian Health Practitioner Regulation Agency. <https://www.psychologyboard.gov.au/News/2024-08-07-Professional-competencies-for-psychologists-released.aspx> - the Board's own announcement, setting out what changed and when it takes effect.

+[^1002]: Baron-Cohen, S. (2002).
+The extreme male brain theory of autism. *Trends in Cognitive Sciences, 6*(6), 248–254.
+[DOI: 10.1016/S1364-6613(02)01904-6](https://doi.org/10.1016/S1364-6613%2802%2901904-6)